arpstha/city_weather_app/README.md

 ## MAIN FEATURES
 - View the current weather of the city of choice (default: London)
 - Change the city with search bar
+- Show error message if entered invalid city name
+- Show error if server is offline or server couldn't fetch weather data

 # Set-up instructions